yubaraj-g/panorbit-ui-task/README.md

 # Getting Started with Create React App

+Technologies used: React, CRA, TailwindCSS, Redux Toolkit

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`

+Installs all the necessary packages and node modules

 ### `npm start`